10 Mistakes Soccer Parents Make Without Realizing It

 Why It Hurts: It shifts focus from growth to fairness and breeds resentment.

-Do This Instead: Encourage your daughter to ask what she can do to earn more minutes.
+Do This Instead: Encourage your athlete to ask what she can do to earn more minutes.

 3. Speaking for Your Athlete

-The Mistake: You email or call the coach with questions or complaints instead of your daughter doing it herself.
+The Mistake: You email or call the coach with questions or complaints instead of your child doing it themself.

 Why It Hurts: It stunts independence and leadership—skills college coaches want to see.

-Do This Instead: Help her prepare, then let her advocate for herself.
+Do This Instead: Help them prepare, then let them advocate for themself.

 4. Making Excuses for Mistakes